dindoliboon/cifv3-sdk-ps/openapi-generator-cli/README.md

 # To-Do
 - How to change the host URL?
-- Expires does not work with Invoke-TokenApiCreateTokens, causes 503 Service Unavailable in bearded-avenger.
+- Expires does not work with Invoke-TokenApiCreateTokens, causes 503 Service Unavailable.
+Possible issue with bearded-avenger.